 - Have a Bachelor’s degree with a 3.0 GPA or higher (on the 4.0 point scale) from a regionally accredited college or university

-- Have a minimum of two years of professional experience including, but not limited to: Public safety, homeland security, federal/state/local law enforcement, related government contractors, information technology, critical infrastructure, or the financial sector.
+- Have a minimum of two years of professional experience, including, but not limited to, Public safety, homeland security, federal/state/local law enforcement, related government contractors, information technology, critical infrastructure, or the financial sector, or a bachelor's degree in a related field.

 Our tuition and fees vary by program and location, generally increasing annually.
 This is an estimate based on current tuition rates and fee structures.
 Total tuition and fees will vary according to the courses taken and the timeframe in which you complete your coursework.